-have described within and between-population diversity - some at quite a large scale.
+Molecular characterization may play a role in uncovering the history, and estimating the diversity, distinctiveness, and population structure of AnGR.
+It can also serve as an aid in the genetic management of small populations, to avoid excessive inbreeding.
+A number of investigations have described within and between-population diversity - some at quite a large scale.
 However, these studies are fragmented and difficult to compare and integrate.
 Moreover, a comprehensive worldwide survey of relevant species has not been carried out.
-As such, it is of strategic importance to develop methods for combining existing, partially overlapping datasets, and to ensure the provision of standard samples and markers for future use as worldwide references.
-A network of facilities collecting samples of autochthonous germplasm, to be made available to the scientific community under appropriate regulation, would facilitate the implementation of a global survey.

-Marker technologies are evolving, and it is likely that microsatellites will increasingly be complemented by SNPs.
+As such, it is of strategic importance to develop methods for combining existing, partially overlapping datasets, and to ensure the provision of standard Marker technologies are evolving, and it is likely that microsatellites will increasingly be complemented by SNPs.
 These markers hold great promise because of their large numbers in the genome, and their suitability for automation in production and scoring.
 However, the efficiency of SNPs for the investigation of diversity in animal species remains to be thoroughly explored.
 The subject should be approached with sufficient critical detachment to avoid the production of biased results.

 Methods of data analysis are also evolving.
-New methods allow the study of diversity without a priori assumptions regarding the structure of the populations under investigation; the exploration of diversity to identify adaptive genes (e.g. using population genomics, see Box 77); and the integration of information from different sources, including socio-economic and environmental parameters, for setting conservation priorities (see Section F).
-The adoption of a correct sampling strategy and the systematic collection of phenotypic and environmental data, remain key requirements for exploiting the full potential of new technologies and approaches.
+New methods allow the study of diversity without a priori assumptions regarding the structure of the populations under investigation; the exploration of diversity to identify adaptive genes (e.g. using population genomics, see Box 75); and the integration of information from different sources, including socio-economic and environmental parameters, for setting conservation priorities (see Section F).
+The adoption of a correct sampling strategy, and the systematic collection of phenotypic and environmental data, remain key requirements for exploiting the full potential of new technologies and approaches.

 In addition to neutral variation, research is actively seeking genes that influence key traits.
 Disease resistance, production efficiency, and product quality are among the traits having high priority.
-A number of strategies and new high-throughput -omics technologies used to this end.
+A number of strategies and new high-throughput -omics technologies are used to this end.
 The identification of QTN offers new opportunities and challenges for AnGR management.
 Information on adaptive diversity complements that on phenotypic and neutral genetic diversity, and can be integrated into AnGR management and conservation decision-tools.
 The identification of unique alleles or combinations of alleles for adaptive traits in specific populations may reinforce the justification for their conservation and targeted utilization.
 Gene assisted selection also has the potential to decrease the selection efficiency gap currently existing between large populations raised in industrial production systems, and small local populations, where population genetic evaluation systems and breeding schemes cannot be effectively applied.
 Marker and gene assisted selection may not, however, always represent the best solution.
-These options need to be evaluated and optimized on a case-by-case basis, taking into account short and long-term effects on population structure and rates of inbreeding, and cost and benefits in environmental and socio-economic terms - in particular impacts on people's livelihoods.
+These options need to be evaluated and optimized on a case by case basis, taking into account short and long-term effects on population structure and rates of inbreeding, and cost and benefits in environmental and socio-economic terms - in particular impacts on people's livelihoods.